PrasannaAdiga/tech-notes/golang/16_packages_and_modules.md

 # Modules

+If you're working within a team, you will need some way to ensure all team members are using the same Go version and packages.
+That's where Go modules come into the picture.
+Go modules were introduced in 2018 to make dependency management a lot easier.

+Contains go.mod and go.sum files

+To remove unused dependencies, you can use the `go mod tidy` command.

+A file called go.sum will be generated upon executing `go get` command for example for the Gin framework (the output was cropped for brevity).
+You may assume it's a lock file.
+But in fact, go.mod already provides enough information for 100% reproducible builds.
+The other file is just for validation purposes: it contains the expected cryptographic checksums of the content of specific module versions.
+You can think of it as an additional security layer to ensure that the modules your project depends on do not change unexpectedly, whether for malicious or accidental reasons.

+It's worth mentioning that the downloaded modules are stored locally in your $GOPATH/pkg/mod directory.
+However, sometimes, it's useful to store the modules or third-party packages that your project depends on and place them in a folder, so that they can be checked into version control.
+Fortunately, Go modules support vendoring `go mod vendor`.
+This command will create a vendor directory in your project folder that contains all your third-party dependencies.
+You can now commit this folder to your remote Git repository to ensure the stability of your future builds, without having to rely on external services

 **Create a Module**
 - We can create a new modules in Go by using command `go mod init github.com/username/gomodules`.
 This will create a go.mod file with below content
 ```